jstokesdubose/custcontroltraining/Src/Module 02/MD/FromBeginToEnd.md

     }
 }
 ````
 A page that holds a `usercontrol` is a common card type Page.
-What's different is the introduction of a new page part.
+What's different is the introduction of a new page part, `usercontrol`.

-Notice in the **layout/area** the `usercontrol` keyword defines the page part of the controladdin object.

 This is all we need to stub in our AL page.
+We'll add more in a minute.
 ## Let's Make This Work

 In my opinion, the most complicated object is the new Control Add-in.
 So let's start there first.

 First, a bit of trivia: I like to use the same nomenclature of an *interface* in C# for the *controladdin* object name.
 In a sense, this is accurate.
 Debate will commence.
+It's also a reminder that we're building content to an `iframe`.
+It works both ways.

 The code in the stub of the `controladdin` is simple: